kirilcvetkov/redis-admin/README.md

 ## Login

-The default username and password is located in `database/seeders/DatabaseSeeder.php`, line 17-18.
+The default username and password are located in `database/seeders/DatabaseSeeder.php`, line 17-18.

 ## Contributing